 Tuesday - Close look at the male characters within the play.
 What is the "American Dream"?
 Go over students responses; this will be a great start to our close look of this question throughout the unit.
 Read and movie, if time.

 Thursday - QUIZ on entirety of Act I. DO NOW: Who needs the money most?
 Fill out reasons/motivations worksheet.
 Share out.
 Read and watch movie.

 Monday - Anticipation guide debate based on essential questions for the unit.
-DO NOW after debate.
+Go over values chart.
 Watch CrashCourse YouTube on the 1950s/Civil Rights Movement.
 Discuss time period and how it will shape the story.
-Begin reading as a class.
+Read as a class.